mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/crop-prediction.md

 77, 52, 17, 24.86374934,  65.7420046, 5.714799723,  75.82270467,  maize
 ```

-As you can see, the model predicted the most appropriate `crop type` for our field.
-When making predictions you can include different fields.
-As you can notice, we have only included the first 7 fields of our dataset.
-You are free to test different combinations.
+As you can see, the model correctly predicted the most appropriate `crop type` for our field.

 You are now done with the tutorial! 🎉